Skip to main content

 if (getLocalUri() != null) {

-/** Unless you do not use the SDK's built-in upload logic, the `localPath` property in the JSON must have a value. */
+/** Unless not using SDK's built-in upload logic, JSON's `localPath` property must have a value. */

 jsonObj.put("localPath", getLocalUri().toString());